 In 2009 I burned out in a major way.
 I fell into a state of depression.
 My pig-headed discipline was the only reason I crawled out of bed and into the office.
 Our revenue suffered because of my lackadaisical attitude on sales calls.
 I was unreliable and unmotivated in my service to my customers and business partners.
 I dragged everyone around me down.

-I remember nights where I stayed up till 2:00 and 3:00 in the morning working on an important presentation.
+I remember nights where I stayed up till 2:00 and 3:00 in the morning working on an important sales presentation.
 I would force myself to go to bed, for fear I would sleep through the 8:00 am meeting the next morning.
 Even when I went to bed, I never slept much on those nights.
 I suffered from paralyzing insomnia.
 Even the sheep I counted would taunt me with their own unfinished powerpoint slides.

 My Breaking Point

 But, being so busy started to weigh on me, big time.
 I sacrificed time with my friends and family.
 I neglected my personal hobbies.
 I started to grow unhappy and resentful.
 It was quite literally killing me.

 I started to ask around, and I heard the same old platitudes we’ve all heard before: